aws-amplify/amplify-category-api/packages/amplify-graphql-model-transformer/API.md

 import { Expression } from 'graphql-mapping-template';
 import { FieldDefinitionNode } from 'graphql';
 import { FieldWrapper } from '@aws-amplify/graphql-transformer-core';
+import { GraphQLAPIProvider } from '@aws-amplify/graphql-transformer-interfaces';
 import * as iam from 'aws-cdk-lib/aws-iam';
+import { IFunction } from 'aws-cdk-lib/aws-lambda';
 import { InputObjectDefinitionWrapper } from '@aws-amplify/graphql-transformer-core';
 import { InputObjectTypeDefinitionNode } from 'graphql';
 import { InputValueDefinitionNode } from 'graphql';
+import { IRole } from 'aws-cdk-lib/aws-iam';
 import { MutationFieldType } from '@aws-amplify/graphql-transformer-interfaces';
 import { ObjectTypeDefinitionNode } from 'graphql';
+import { ProvisionedConcurrencyConfig } from '@aws-amplify/graphql-transformer-interfaces';
 import { QueryFieldType } from '@aws-amplify/graphql-transformer-interfaces';
 import { QuietReferenceNode } from 'graphql-mapping-template';
+import { RDSLayerMapping } from '@aws-amplify/graphql-transformer-interfaces';
+import { RDSSNSTopicMapping } from '@aws-amplify/graphql-transformer-interfaces';
 import { SQLLambdaModelDataSourceStrategy } from '@aws-amplify/graphql-transformer-interfaces';
+import { SQLLambdaResourceNames } from '@aws-amplify/graphql-transformer-core';
+import { SqlModelDataSourceDbConnectionConfig } from '@aws-amplify/graphql-transformer-interfaces';
 import { SubscriptionFieldType } from '@aws-amplify/graphql-transformer-interfaces';
 import { SyncConfig } from '@aws-amplify/graphql-transformer-core';
 import { TransformerBeforeStepContextProvider } from '@aws-amplify/graphql-transformer-interfaces';